joshuarli/pylibgen/README.md

     $ pyenv global 3.7.3 3.6.8  # puts both pyenv-managed python3.6 and python3.7 on the PATH for tox
     $ python3.7 -m pip install tox  # python will be resolved to 3.7.3 by pyenv's shim, this is just being explicit

-To run pre-commit hooks and tests for all supported python versions:
+To run pre-commit hooks and tests for all supported python versions (make sure you're not in a virtualenv before running this):

     $ tox